lidiaga/CosMx_pipeline_LGA/README.md

 If you use or reference this work in academic or technical materials, please cite it as follows:

 Getino-Álvarez, L. *Implementación de un pipeline bioinformático para análisis de datos de Spatial Transcriptomics*.
-GitHub repository, [URL].
+GitHub repository, available at: https://github.com/lidiaga/CosMx_pipeline_LGA.
 Accessed on [Date].

 ## Acknowledgments